Skip to main content

 When building your agent, you can customize every detail to match your organization’s standards, tone, and goals.

-Choose a clear name that reflects the agent’s purpose.
+Choose a clear name and description that reflects the agent’s purpose.

 Define the agent’s role, tone, and rules of engagement.

-Choose the large language model that powers the agent (see Models section below).
+Choose the large language model that powers the agent.

-Provide the sources of truth the agent can reference.
+Provide the internal sources of truth the agent can reference.

 Connect apps, APIs, or even other agents for advanced actions.